RsyncProject/rsync/rsync.1.md

 0.  `merge, '.'` specifies a merge-file on the client side to read for more rules.
 0.  `dir-merge, ':'` specifies a per-directory merge-file.
-Using this kind of filter rule requires that you trust the sending side's filter checking, and thus it disables the receiver's verification of the file-list names against the filter rules (since only the sender can know for sure if it obeyed all the filter rules when some are per-dir merged from the sender's files).
+Using this kind of filter rule requires that you trust the sending side's filter checking, so it has the side-effect mentioned under the [`--trust-sender`](#opt) option.
 0.  `hide, 'H'` specifies a pattern for hiding files from the transfer.
     Equivalent to a sender-only exclude, so `-f'H foo'` could also be specified as `-f'-s foo'`.